galette/galettedoc/source/usermanual/avancee.rst

 .. versionchanged:: 1.0.0

-   You can setup paremeters exports with a `YAML <https://yaml.org/>`_ file instead of an XML one.
+   You can setup parameted exports with a `YAML <https://yaml.org/>`_ file instead of an XML one.

 Galette provides a parameted CSV exports system.
 Only one parameted export is provided, but you can add your own to the ``config/exports.yaml`` file.